Skip to content

 Pre-Bedtime Habits That Support Sleep Temperature

-• Warm Bath 90 Minutes Before Bed: Helps trigger the body’s natural cooldown response.
+• Warm Bath 90 Minutes Before Bed: Triggers natural cooldown response.

-• Avoid Exercise Close to Bedtime: Intense activity raises core temp and delays sleep onset.
+• Avoid Late Exercise: High activity raises core temp and delays sleep.

-• Use a Humidifier in Dry Seasons: Prevents skin discomfort and keeps nasal passages comfortable.
+• Use a Humidifier in Dry Seasons: Prevents discomfort and supports easy breathing.

 Signs Your Sleep Temperature Isn’t Right

-If you’re waking up frequently, tossing and turning, or sweating at night, your bedroom may be outside the best temperature for sleep.
-Signs of discomfort include clammy sheets, dry mouth, or cold extremities.
+If you wake up sweaty, cold, or restless, your room may not match the best temperature for sleep.
+Other signs include clammy sheets, dry mouth, or cold extremities.

 When to Consider Medical Advice